Tainted\\Coders

 Asset server

-The AssetServer is a resource that uses the file system to load assets in the asynchronously in the background.
+The AssetServer is a resource that uses the file system to load assets asynchronously in the background.
 Its responsible for tracking the loading state of assets it manages.

 How assets are processed